Who Wants to Be Rich?

 Who Wants to Be Rich? is a Ghanaian game show based on the original British format of Who Wants to Be a Millionaire?.
 The show is hosted by Kafui Dey.
 The main goal of the game is to win ₵50,000 by answering 15 multiple-choice questions correctly.
 There are three lifelines - fifty fifty, phone-a-friend and ask the audience.
 There are only 8 contestants in Fastest Finger First round.
 Who Wants to Be Rich? is broadcast from October 2009 to 2012.
-It is shown on the Ghanaian TV station GTV.
-When a contestant gets the fifth question correct, he will leave with at least ₵300.
-When a contestant gets the tenth question correct, he will leave with at least ₵1,500.
+It is shown on the GTV.
+When a contestant gets the fifth question correct, they will leave with at least ₵300.
+When a contestant gets the tenth question correct, they will leave with at least ₵1,500.

 The game's prizes

 The payout structure is as below.